wasim-abuzaher/test-web-stack/README.md

 ### Bonus (in order)

-1. Providing an online demo is welcomed (e.g. using vercel)
+1. Providing an online demo is welcomed (e.g. using Vercel or Netlify)
 1. Write documentation on how the app was designed
 1. Provide a description of how you approach mobile friendly apps (what do you use, how)
 1. Write concise and clear commit messages